Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 \end{definition} For this operator to work as desired, we need to set a requirement that the variables in the tuple $\tuple u$ do not occur in the tuple $\tuple{\vphantom\wedge\smash{t}}$.
 However, naturally we must allow the variables in the tuple $\tuple u$ to be free variables in the formula $\varphi$.
-The following lemma for storing operator is obvious.